Thursday, 7 May 2026

 However, every day gives us a fresh chance to be a better person than yesterday.

-So please get washed, change clothing, get a manicure and Carpe that Diem, regardless of the nay-sayers who’ll do what they can to steal our joy away from us!
+So please get washed, change clothing, get a manicure and Carpe that Diem, regardless of the nay-sayers who’ll do what they can to steal our joy from us!

 Light and Peace